gocd/docs.go.cd/content/installation/upgrade_to_gocd_20.5.0.md

 ### Step 1: Upgrade to GoCD 20.4.0

 You should be able to migrate from any older version of GoCD to 20.5.0.
 However, over the last few releases there have been multiple changes to GoCD around installers and agent communication which could involve necessary changes to your setup.
-Hence it is recommended to do a normal upgrade to GoCD 20.4.0 and run it before performing an upgrade to GoCD 20.5.0.
+Hence it is recommended to do a normal upgrade to GoCD 20.4.0 and start GoCD 20.4.0 before performing an upgrade to GoCD 20.5.0.

 ### Step 2: Backup